 engine on the boat had been sputtering.
 I did not disclose that during the

-storm it had sucked in seawater and died with spark arresting finality.
+storm the engine had sucked in seawater and died with spark arresting finality.
 I

-assumed they might not want people in their country who may need to be rescued.
+assumed they might not want people in their country who may need to be rescued in the near future.

 supposed to keep quiet.

-told us about the mechanic on the island giving names and details.
+told us all about the only mechanic on the island.
 They calculated how many minutes it would take

 had landed somewhere quite different.
-Our passports were stamped, handed back and the forms shoved in
+Our passports were stamped, and the forms shoved in

 from questioning to helping us.
-Obviously our passports checked out and luckily
+I assumed our passports checked out and luckily

 bad manners on our side had not ruffled Bahamian feathers.